 10.6.7.3 Rate selection for group addressed Data and Management frames transmitted by DMG STAs

 This subclause describes the rate selection rules for group addressed Data and Management frames transmitted by DMG STAs.
-The rate selection rules apply only for MCSs defined in Clause 20.
+These rate selection rules apply only to MCSs defined in Clause 20 and Clause 28.

 If the transmit antenna pattern of a single transmission of a group addressed frame covers more than one receiver and the supported MCS set of each of the receivers is known to the sender, then the MCS used for the transmission shall be an MCS common to the supported MCS sets of all of the receivers.
 If such an MCS is not known, the frame shall be transmitted using an MCS from the mandatory MCS set of the DMG control or SC mode.

 If the transmit antenna pattern of a single transmission of a group addressed frame covers only one receiver, the frame shall be transmitted following the rate selection rules of individually addressed frames as described in 10.6.7.4 (Rate selection for individually addressed Data and Management frames transmitted by DMG STAs).

+Group addressed DMG STA Directional Transmit Activity Report frames shall be transmitted using DMG MCS 0.

 Editor: Modify Section 10.6.7.4 as follows